 }

 All we’re doing here is retrieving the channel URI, building the XML payload, and then authenticating with WNS and doing an HTTP POST to that channel URI.
 The last two steps are done in the PostToWns function that comes from the QuickStart: Sending a push notification topic on the Windows Developer Center.
-I’m omitting a full listing because the bulk of it is just authenticating with WNS via OAuth (at https://login.live.com/accesstoken.srf) using you client secret and SID from the Windows Store.
+I’m omitting a full listing because the bulk of it is just authenticating with WNS via OAuth (at https://login.live.com/accesstoken.srf) using your client secret and SID from the Windows Store.
 The result of this authentication is an access token that’s then included in the HTTP POST we send to the channel URI:

 C#: